edith007/Intro.io/README.md

 # Siddharth Asthana - Personal Website

-This is my personal website, designed and implemented as part of Personal Project
+This is my personal website, designed and implemented as part of Personal Project.

 The website contains my CV, and programming experience.
 The website is written in HTML with CSS / SCSS styling.
 A small amount of JavaScript is used to generate a pop-up when a button is activated (Programming page).